matzedav/challenge-hanseatic/README.md

 }
 ```

 This token can be used for the `Bearer Schema` authentication header in order to receive data from the quotes endpoint.
-If the token is expired or the token is not registred the quotes endpoint will return `HTTP 403 - unauthorized`.
+If the token is expired or the token is not registered the quotes endpoint will return `HTTP 403 - unauthorized`.

 ## Example Flow